michaelskyba/msk_kiss/README.md

 - kiss-grep - search through installed repos for a package
 - kiss-new - a fork that adds some 'default(?)' commands to the build file
 	- if using, make sure /path/to/msk_kiss/scripts is before /usr/bin/ in your $PATH
+- kiss-source - quickly output the sources of a package